adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

-* Remove-GraphItem should work with items created by autographps-sdk like application
 * Investigate gls ignoring 400's
 * Investigate pipeline behavior to Get-GraphRelatedItem
 * Update build script to skip powershell profile by default for import-devmodule